 You may be eligible to make a holiday compensation claim if you’ve been injured on holiday.
-Common causes of holiday injury include road traffic accidents, food poisoning, sunstroke, accidents on board a plane or boat and sporting accidents.
+Common causes of holiday injuries include road traffic accidents, food poisoning, accidents on board a plane or boat and sporting accidents.

 Holiday injury compensation